 Your wintery walk may stir up an appetite for carbs, so walk to Roncesvalles Avenue’s Café Polonez for a plate of soul-satiating perogies.
 This local favourite has been serving up homemade Polish classics for more than 30 years, so you can trust their perogies, borscht and goulash are legit.

 Next, enjoy coffee and dessert at one of Roncy’s many indie cafés.
-Get a comforting cup of piping hot cocoa, tea or coffee at Lit Espresso (which sources beans from local roaster Two Bears, along with sweet treats like caramel popcorn pie from New Pie Co.).
+Get a comforting cup of piping hot cocoa, tea or coffee at Lit Espresso (which sources beans from local roaster Two Bears, along with sweet treats).
 Or try Cherry Bomb Coffee; they house-roast their beans in small batches and bake their own croissants and ginger molasses cookies onsite.

-Ready for supper in Sunnyside after your winter adventure in the ’hood?
+Ready for supper in Sunnyside after your winter adventure?
 You can’t go wrong with the comfort-food classics at homey joint The Ace.
-The restored 1950s diner space features intimate booths to cozy up in as you dig into juicy fried chicken with braised collard greens, or steak frites served with an addictive aioli.
+The restored 1950s diner space features intimate booths to cozy up in as you enjoy a seasonal dinner menu that changes every Wednesday and Friday.

 Getting to Sunnyside:

 Take the Line 1 Yonge-University subway to Queen station, then catch the 501 Queen bus westbound to Roncesvalles Avenue.

 Or take the Line 2 Bloor-Danforth subway to Dundas West station, then catch the 504 King bus southbound to Queen Street West.

 The 501 Queen and 504 King streetcar routes have been impacted by track and road construction.
 Visit ttc.ca for more details.